-The trades union has disappeared from many offices, there are various social and political reasons for this, and I'm certainly not going to campaign for their reinstatement.
+The trades union has disappeared from many offices, there are various social and political reasons for this, and I'm not going to waste any time campaigning for their reinstatement.
 But what I think is worth noting here is that some useful feedback loops, formerly provided by trades unions, are no longer operational, and this makes it easier for organizations to spiral into uncontrolled, destructive hyperactivity.

 To sum up, there are some interesting relationships between intelligence and physical environment (open plan offices) as well as some interesting relationships between intelligence and virtual environment (smartphones), together with a power structure that fails to protect people and organizations from the worst effects of these environmental factors.

-See also Andrew Armour, What Happened To The Office Of The Future?
-Ben Hammersley Speaking At The RSA (February 2013).
-And see my post On Working At Home (March 2014)
+Andrew Armour, What Happened To The Office Of The Future?
+Ben Hammersley Speaking At The RSA (February 2013)

 Bryan Borzykowski, Why open offices are bad for us (BBC Capital, 11 January 2017)

 Ben Hammersley, Tomorrow's Work - Why Yesterday's Expectations are Ruining Today's Future (RSA, February 2013)

 Related posts: On Working At Home (March 2014)